ncfrey/rheed-viz/README.md

 Database, dimensionality reduction, and visualization dashboard for RHEED data

 ### Environment Setup
-To setup the environment, run conda env update --file env.cpu.yml, which will create a conda environment called rheed-viz
+To setup the environment, run `conda env update --file env.cpu.yml`, which will create a conda environment called rheed-viz

 Next setup the default local database, responding to the commands as follows (blank means hit enter):